Educate.

 This NSPCC article provides some really useful guidance for anyone worried that a child may be a risk from radicalisation.
 Their page provides advice, whether you are a parent or teacher, on potential warning signs and how to talk about terrorism with your children or answer any questions they may have, including a video giving examples of how three parents approached the issue following the November Attacks in Paris, 2015.

-UNESCO A Teachers’ Guide on the Prevention of Violent Extermism
+UNESCO A Teachers’ Guide on the Prevention of Violent Extremism

 This detailed 47 page report is a good place to commence further reading on extremism and radicalisation risks, managing classroom discussions, and how to approach key messaging to ensure students are informed and also resilient against any efforts to radicalise.
 The report was produced by the United Nations Educational, Scientific and Cultural Organization in 2016, but much of its contents remain relevant today.